meetomatic/meetomatic.github.io/about.md

 ---
 # About Meet-O-Matic

-MeetOMatic is the World’s Simplest Meeting Scheduler!
+Meet-O-Matic is the World’s Simplest Meeting Scheduler!

 It has been around since 1998, and continues to provide the quickest way to schedule meetings, appointments and interviews.